Collaboration. Mentorship. Support.

 Overview

-Join the Institute for Humane Studies for a two-day, in-person graduate papers workshop on “Authoritarian Institutions and State Dynamics,” hosted in partnership with Dr. Henry Thomson, Dr. Susan Hyde, Dr. David Samuels, and Dr. Jose Kaire.
-Held in Tempe, Arizona, on January 23–24, this workshop offers PhD students and postdoctoral researchers the opportunity to present works in progress and receive detailed, constructive feedback from peers and faculty discussants.
+Join the Institute for Humane Studies for a two-day, in-person graduate papers workshop on “The Political Economy of Housing,” hosted in partnership with Dr. Jeffrey Clemens (University of California, San Diego).
+Held in San Diego, California, on February 27–28, this workshop offers PhD students and postdoctoral researchers the opportunity to present works in progress and receive detailed, constructive feedback from peers and faculty discussants.

-Participants will deepen their research, engage in substantive discussions, and connect with a community of scholars investigating the logic, institutions, and consequences of governance under authoritarian rule.
-IHS will provide all participants with a $200 honorarium in addition to a travel stipend to offset travel, lodging, and meal costs.
+Participants will refine their research, engage in substantive cross-disciplinary dialogue, and join a community of scholars.
+IHS will provide all participants with a $200 honorarium and a stipend to offset lodging, transportation, and travel-related meal expenses.
+All meals during the workshop itself will be provided by IHS.

 Expert Panelists